-Dr Thomas Elston is Senior Research Fellow in Public Administration at the Blavatnik School of Government.
+Dr Thomas Elston is Associate Professor in Public Administration at the Blavatnik School of Government.
 Previously, he was a Postdoctoral Research Fellow, and a Leverhulme Early Career Fellow, also at the School.
 He completed his BA at the University of Durham, and his MPA and PhD at the University of Nottingham.

 Thomas’s research focuses on the organization and management of the public sector; particularly the performance of public agencies, the administration of complex organizations, and the political-administrative interface.
 His work draws heavily on organization sociology.
 Currently, Thomas is evaluating the potential for inter-organizational collaboration (so-called “shared services”) to increase productive efficiency in decentralized public service providers.

 At the School, Thomas teaches courses on politics and public management, and is chair of the School’s Research Ethics Committee.
 He regularly consults for a number of public agencies and NGOs in Europe, the US and elsewhere.

 Forthcoming.
 “Collaborative Cost Cutting: Productive Efficiency as an Interdependency between Public Organizations.”
 (With Muiris MacCarthaigh and Koen Verhoest.)
 Public Management Review.

 2017.
 “Conflict between Explicit and Tacit Public Service Bargains in UK Executive Agencies.”
 Governance.
 30(1) 85-104.
 (Link)

 2017.
 “Principles meet Practicalities: Challenges of Accountability Reform in the British Civil Service.”
 In Christensen, T., & Lægreid, P. (eds.)
 The Routledge Handbook to Accountability and Welfare State Reforms in Europe (pp. 239-254).
 Abingdon: Routledge.